 In the past I had an autobiographical approach to making art and was influenced by my immediate surroundings and life experiences.
-I enjoyed leaving the meaning of the sculptural works open to imaginative inquiry of the viewer, so they become participants in making meaning of the artworks.
+I enjoyed leaving the meaning of the sculptural works open to imaginative inquiry of the viewer, so they became participants in making their own meaning of the artworks.
+I was hoping that the personal would have a broader appeal and resonance to others.
 There has been a gradual shift to exploring environmental concerns that have become significant to a growing number of Artists.